makelly/ST4H/README.md

 # ST4H
-Semantic Technologies for Health
+**Semantic Technologies for Health**

-This public repository is a collection of information, links, ideas and points of views; on the application of semantic technologies to health.
+This public repository is a collection of information, links, ideas and points of view; on the application of semantic technologies to health.

 Semantic Technology is defined as: